CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 * Concise overview write-up of the feature.
 * Performance impact of adding the feature (slower or faster).
+  * where is the performance hit?
+  * where is the performance improvement?
 * If you did something to accelerate the feature, what did you do and why?
 * How might this feature be optimized beyond your current implementation?

 ## Base Code Tour

 You will be working primarily in : `rasterize.cu`.
 Areas that you need to complete are marked with a `TODO` comment.
 Functions that are useful for reference are marked with the comment `CHECKITOUT`.

 * `src/rasterize.cu` contains the core rasterization pipeline.
   * A few pre-made structs are included for you to use, but those marked with TODO will also be needed for a simple rasterizer.
 As with any part of the base code, you may modify or replace these as you see fit.
   * `PrimitiveDevBufPointers` freshly loaded attribute buffers, texture pointer, etc. from glTF models.
     Everything is either a basic data type or already copied to device memory.
   * `VertexOut` assembled vertex with various attributes ranging from position to texcoord.
   * `Primitive` assembled primitive with vertices
   * `Fragment` final fragments passed depth/scissor/stencil test waiting to shade

 * `src/rasterizeTools.h` contains various useful tools